Backpacking Delhi: The 6 Best Places to Visit

 If you’re on a smaller backpacking budget then you can hire a rickshaw for the day (haggle hard to begin with but it saves haggling for each individual ride) or use the modern, air conditioned Delhi metro.
 If you’re staying near Paraganj (the most popular place for backpackers to stay in Delhi) then using Ramakrishna Ashram Marg station is less hassle than going to the busy New Delhi Railway Metro Station.

 If you want a funky and fun place to stay in Delhi where you’ll meet other travellers then check out my pick of the best backpacker hostels in Delhi.
-Also check out my post about the top scams in Delhi and how to avoid them.
+Also check out my post about the top scams in Delhi and how to avoid them and also my pick of the 5 best places to stay in Delhi to suit all budgets.

 But don’t leave without seeing these top 6 places to visit in Delhi: